 Extreme heat, more frequent large flood events, forest fires, hurricanes, and other natural disasters are displacing people from their communities.

+Due to rising temperatures, Cincinnati must develop and prepare the infrastructure and economy to be resilient to climate change.
 One example of this is the extreme floods that impacted 13 counties in eastern Kentucky in July 2022.
-The flooding destroyed homes and infrastructure, required over \$154.6 million for recovery, and displaced people from their homes for months.
+The flooding destroyed homes and infrastructure, required over \$154.6 million for recovery, and displaced people from their homes for months.15